JavaScript API reference

 String

-Unique secret (not available for other users) string.
-Binds the chat to a signed in user.
+Unique secret string (not available to other users).
+Binds the chat to a signed-in user.

-visitorId must be unique and secret (i.e. not available for other users) as someone might get the access to the conversation knowing it.
-It’s best to use randomly generated string.
-Do not use publicly known data such as user’s ID, name, email, etc.
+visitorId must be unique and secret (not available to other users), since knowing it could grant access to the conversation.
+Use a randomly generated string.
+Do not use publicly known data such as a user’s ID, name, or email.

 Example: